 How will glaucoma eye drops affect my vision?

-Many drops have no affect on vision.
+Many drops have no effect on vision.
 Some glaucoma drops, such as pilocarpine, tend to affect the vision in particular patients.
-When you are given drops for glaucoma treatment, Dr. Bodoia will check to see if they lower the pressure, if they affect your vision, and if there are any undesirable side effects.
+When you are given drops for glaucoma treatment, your doctor will check to see if they lower the pressure, if they affect your vision, and if there are any undesirable side effects.

 Will eye drops, glaucoma laser surgery, or conventional glaucoma surgery improve my vision?